leandrofroes/manw/README.md

 go get github.com/leandrofroes/manw
 ```

 NOTE: Tested on Linux and Windows.
+For more information about the version please check the release notes.

 ## **Usage**